Disattiva viewport accessibile

 ____________________________________________________________________________________________________________

-The Stelvio road, which connects Bormio to South Tyrol and Switzerland, is the dream of those who love motorcycling and winding mountain roads.
+The Stelvio road, which leads from Bormio to South Tyrol and Switzerland, is a dream for those who love motorcycling and mountain roads rich in curves.

 History of the road

 The Stelvio road existed since the Middle Ages, but it was a risky mountain path.
-In the early nineteenth century, Emperor Franz I of Austria wanted a new road that could connect the Val Venosta with the Valtellina to reach Milan, which was then Austrian territory.
+In the early 1800s, Emperor Francis I of Austria wanted a new road to connect Val Venosta with Valtellina to reach Milan, then an Austrian territory.
 The project was entrusted to Carlo Donegani (1775-1845), an expert in high mountain engineering.
-Work began in 1822 with over 2,500 men, including workers, engineers, and geologists: after just three years, in 1825, the work was inaugurated in the presence of the emperor himself.
+The works began in 1822 with more than 2,500 men including workers, engineers, and geologists: after just three years, in 1825, the work was inaugurated in the presence of the emperor himself.

-Until 1915 the Stelvio road was used year-round by coaches, thanks to the efficient work of the snowplow operators employed during the winter.
-During the First World War it became a battleground between Italians and Austrians and, after the victory on November 4, both sides became Italian: the Pass lost its original significance as a connection between Vienna and Milan, and the winter closure was decided.
-Today, it is passable in the summer months.
+Until 1915, the Stelvio road was used year-round by stagecoaches, thanks to the efficient work of snowplow operators employed during the winter.
+During World War I, it became a battleground between Italians and Austrians and, after the victory on November 4, both sides became Italian: the Pass lost its original significance of connecting Vienna-Milan and the winter closure was decided.
+To this day, it is passable in the summer period.

 The route

 The route is spectacular: 41 hairpin bends on the Lombard side, from Bormio, and 48 on the South Tyrolean side up to Prato allo Stelvio, in Val Venosta.
-Climbing from Bormio, there is the possibility to reach the Santa Maria pass or Umbrail Pass (2,503 m), which allows entry into Switzerland, directly into the Val Monastero.
-At the summit, the legendary&nbsp>Stelvio Pass (2,758 m), the highest motor pass in Italy and the second highest in all of Europe.
+Climbing from Bormio, there is the possibility to reach the Santa Maria saddle or Umbrail Pass (2,503 m.), which allows entry into Switzerland, directly into Val Monastero.
+At the summit, the legendary Stelvio Pass (2,758 m.), the highest motor pass in Italy and the second in all of Europe.

 FAQ

-Are there restrictions for certain categories of vehicles?
+Are there restrictions for some categories of vehicles?

-Yes, on the Bormio side there is a prohibition of entry for vehicles taller than 3.30 m, while on the South Tyrolean side the prohibition is for vehicles longer than 10.50 m.
+Yes, on the Bormio side there is a prohibition for vehicles taller than 3.30 m while, on the South Tyrol side, the restriction is for vehicles longer than 10.50 m

-Do I need to have winter tires or snow chains on board?
+Do I need to have winter tires or snow chains in the vehicle?

-No, but it is advised to have snow chains due to the altitude of the Pass.
+No, but it is recommended to always have snow chains on board due to the altitude of the Pass

-Can I reach the top of the Stelvio Pass by public transport?
+Can I reach the top of Stelvio Pass by public transport?

 Info & contacts